 Social Security Disability RC|

-Social Security Disability Status
+Social Security Disability list of impairments

 What is the process to file a Social Security Disability appeal?

-If you have received a decisional denial letter on your social security disability or SSI claim from Social Security, you must contact Social Security to file a disability appeal within the sixty-day appeal process.
+If you have received a decisional denial letter on your Social Security Disability or SSI claim from Social Security, you must contact Social Security to file a disability appeal within the sixty-day appeal process.
 You are allowed five additional days for mailing, so the actual appeal timeframe for appealing a denied disability claim is sixty-five days.

-The social security disability appeal process involves four levels, which are as follows: request for reconsideration, the disability hearing request, the Appeals Council review, and Federal District Court.
+The Social Security Disability appeal process involves four levels, which are as follows: request for reconsideration, the disability hearing request, the Appeals Council review, and Federal District Court.
 A large percentage of claimants are lucky enough to have their case finally approved when it is presented before an administrative law judge at the hearing level.
 But, nonetheless, roughly half of all cases heard by ALJs are denied.

-If you are denied by an ALJ, you should apply for a new initial social security disability or SSI claim.
+If you are denied by an ALJ, you should apply for a new initial Social Security Disability or SSI claim.
 You may also request that the appeals council in Falls Church Virginia review the decision of the judge in your case.
 However, the appeals council rarely overturns judge's decisions and for this reason you should file your new claim and your request for an appeals council review simultaneously.

-Starting the process to file a social security disability appeal is simple.
+Starting the process to file a Social Security Disability appeal is simple.
 Simply contact the social security administration and request the appeal.
 SSA will then send you your paperwork.
 If you are represented by a social security attorney, your attorney will do all of this for you.

 Timeliness, of course, is key.
 If you do not have your appeal paperwork turned in to the social security office by the formal deadline, and do not have good cause for a late appeal (such as illness, infirmity, or very extenuating family circumstances), you will be forced to begin the process from scratch.

-Is the process for evaluating a social security disability or SSI disability appeal substantially different than evaluating an initial disability application?
+Is the process for evaluating a Social Security Disability or SSI disability appeal substantially different than evaluating an initial disability application?
 Answer: it depends.
 The first appeal, the request for reconsideration, is nearly indistinguishable from the disability application.
 The reconsideration appeal is handled by the same agency that processes the initial claim, only this time a different disability examiner is assigned to the case.